razor-network/docs-v2/docs/Stake.md

     docker exec -it razor-go razor create

-Fund this account with MATIC testnet tokens and RAZOR testnet tokens to start participating in the network.
+Fund this account with Skale testnet tokens and RAZOR testnet tokens to start participating in the network.

 You can use the full commands (stake) or the short form (s) as shown below.